The associated graded module of the test module filtration: Introduction

-Moreover, we will also relate these Cartier structures on $Gr^\lambda M$ to certain Cartier structures obtained from eigenspaces of higher Euler operators that play a crucial role when constructing Bernstein-Sato polynomials in positive characteristic (see \cite{blicklestaeblerbernsteinsatocartier}).
+We will also relate the Cartier structures in Theorem \ref{TheoNilpotentGr} to certain Cartier structures obtained from generalized eigenspaces of higher Euler operators that play a crucial role when constructing Bernstein-Sato polynomials in positive characteristic (see \cite{blicklestaeblerbernsteinsatocartier}).
 Similar results were observed by Bitoun (\cite{bitounbernsteinsatoposchar}) for the case that $M = R$ in the (equivalent) framework of unit $R[F]$-modules.
 His proof relies on formal properties of $p$-adic expansions.
 We will show that it is in fact also a formal consequence of the machinery of test modules via Theorem \ref{TheoNilpotentGr}.
-Our main result in this direction is Theorem \ref{AnotherMainResult}.
-Since its formulation requires several $\mathcal{D}$-module theoretic we only state a partial result in the introduction and refer the reader to Section \ref{DModApproach} for a detailed exposition.
+Let us explain this in more detail.